 - The construction of small reservoirs is planned in the areas Lydi, Kyparissi, Kouniadoi and Laggada and two dams in Perdiki and Therma, which will contribute significantly to the exploitation of the water resources of Ikaria.

 THE HYBRID ENERGY PROJECT

-The Hybrid Energy Project of Ikaria, which is implemented on the island today, is an innovative energy project development, both at local and European level, with significant benefits for the local community and the environment.
+The Hybrid Energy Project of Ikaria, which is implemented on the island today, is an innovative energy project development, both for local and European community, with significant benefits for the local community and the environment.
 So, Ikaria will attracts numerous visitors, scientists and non-scientists, who wish to face this innovative project.